When can dictionary learning uniquely recover sparse data from subsamples?: Discussion

-We emphasize that ACS is compressed sensing with learning in the coding stage.
-Specifically, the coding stage learns the product of the compression matrix $\Phi$ and the dictionary $\Psi$, both of which are available to the coder in standard compressed sensing.
-An earlier modification of compressed sensing proposed an altered sampling stage \cite{weissetal2007} (see also \cite{abolghasemi2010,abolghasemi2010optimization}).
-Rather than using a random compression matrix, a learning algorithm called uncertain component analysis (UCA) optimizes recovery in the decoder.
-In particular, for data that are not truly sparse (such as natural image patches), a learned compression matrix $\Phi$ can improve recovery quality.

-{\it Comments about the mathematics:} A mathematical technique initiated by Erd\H{o}s and Szele \cite{szele1943, erdos1947} called ``the probabilistic method" \cite{alon2011probabilistic} produces combinatorial structures using randomness that are difficult to find deterministically, much as we have done here.
-We note that the general problem of finding deterministic constructions of objects easily found using randomness can be very difficult.
-For instance, deterministically constructing optimal compressed sensing RIP matrices is still open, with the best results so far being \cite{bourgain2011,li2012} (see also \cite{monajemi2013} for a recent, large experimental study).
+{\it Comments about the mathematics:} A mathematical technique initiated by Szele and Erd\H{o}s \cite{szele1943, erdos1947} called ``the probabilistic method" \cite{alon2011probabilistic} produces combinatorial structures using randomness that are difficult to find deterministically, much as we have done here.
+We note that the general problem of finding deterministic constructions of objects easily formed using randomness can be very difficult.
+For instance, how to deterministically construct optimal compressed sensing RIP matrices is still open, with the best results so far being \cite{bourgain2011,li2012} (see also \cite{monajemi2013} for a recent, large experimental study).

-{\it Implications for applications:} A practical consequence of our main theorem is that it describes a feasible regime of overcompleteness in SDL (Corollary \ref{feas_cor}).
-Another interesting result of this study is that obvious structure in a learned dictionary should not be the only criterion of success for SDL.
-For instance, if random sampling is involved, the columns of a learned dictionary $B = \Phi \Psi D^{-1} P^{\top}$ might not reveal salient structure even though learning has converged and the resulting sparse codes accurately represent the underlying sparse causes in the original data.
-Although the dictionary might be difficult to interpret, the learned transformation to sparse causes can still be useful for subsequent steps of analysis.
+{\it Consequences for applications:} A practical consequence of our work is the description of a feasible regime of overcompleteness for universality in sparse dictionary learning (Corollaries \ref{feas_cor} and \ref{feas_cor2}).
+Another interesting implication is that obvious structure in a learned dictionary should not be the only criterion of success for SDL.
+For instance, if compression by a matrix $\Phi$ is involved, then columns of a learned dictionary $B = \Phi \Psi D^{-1} P^{\top}$ might not reveal visually salient structure even though learning has converged and the resulting sparse codes accurately represent the underlying sparse structure of original data (see Fig.~\ref{ACS_fig_random} for an example of this phenomenon).
+Even though the dictionary might be difficult to interpret in the case of compression, extraction of sparse components might still be useful for subsequent steps of analysis.
 For example, recent work has demonstrated that sparse coding of sensory signals can significantly improve performance in classification tasks \cite{yang2009,boureau2010,coates2011,rigamonti2011}.
-It would be interesting to explore whether compressing data with a random matrix before applying SDL is a form of regularization that reduces the number of free parameters in the model, thereby speeding up learning.
+It is possible that compressing data with a random matrix in SDL can reduce the number of model parameters, thereby speeding training.